meta-soul/MetaSpore/demo/movielens/offline/README.md

 ```

 ### 3.3 Two-Tower
-Simplex algorithm is a simple but robust implementation of the two-tower model.
+SimpleX algorithm is a simple but robust implementation of the two-tower model.
 Firstly, We can run the `SimpleX` trainer script:
 ```python
 python simplex.py --conf simplex.yaml
 ```